February 24th - 2:30am - Operation "Florida or Bust!!" -

 back to camp, and with the help of Julio, Steve and Rick, the five of them took the old engine and transmission out, replaced it with the new one, put back the old

-engine and took it for a test drive.
+engine back in and took it for a test drive.
 The first time out John only had one gear, so back in the shop it went.
-The "shop" was the sand car backed into Greg's trailer
+The "shop" was the sand car backed into Greg's

-as far as it would go with the front wheels of the car lifted up on the back tires that were removed and replaced with smaller tires for the time being.
-By the end of
+trailer as far as it would go with the front wheels of the car lifted up on the back tires that were removed and replaced with smaller tires for the time being.
+By the

 February 18th - One last night in the desert -